MarcinOrlowski/php-lockpick/README.md

 ```

 **NOTE:** Formerly package was named `marcin-orlowski/php-lockpick`.
 If you use old package name, the upgrade should
-be automatically handled by the `composer upgraed` anyway.
+be automatically handled by the `composer upgrade` anyway.

 ## Usage ##